WildcatIP/other.js/MOTIVATION.md

 - Let's us make strong assertions about security. other.js is hermetically sealed from the rest of it's host, and can be passed objects with just the permissions they need.
 - Increases the number of us able to prototype and implement features and behaviors.
 - Provides a way to update client behavior across all platforms on the fly, roll out features to specific communities, and rollback miss-behaving functionality.
-- Allows us to automatically build granular usage and telemetry analytics for feature packs.
+- Allows us to automatically build granular usage and telemetry analytics for features.
 Imagine being able to test and compare multiple versions of our commands in the wild at the same time, with comparative analytics, and then tweaking behavior just right in realish time.
-The analytics we need to craft our feature packs will be the same analytics the community will want.
+The analytics we need to craft our features will be the same analytics the community will want.
 - We work with and in the same tools as everyone else.
 This aligns '_us making what the community needs_' with '_us making what we need_'.

 ## Extensible community

 Imagine you start a channel around `#manatees`.
 It stays small for a while.
 Then a vibrant community starts to grow, and soon the channels needs mods and manatee specific flagging.
-So you look around and find a feature pack with the right features and install it on `#manatees`.
+So you look around and find a feature with the right features and install it on `#manatees`.
 A little later, you decide to start `#manatees/news` and install a blog feature, so you and the other mods can compose posts on the web, pulling stuff in with a bookmarklet.
 Later, you install a store feature to sell your `#manateeshirts`, and swap your officer features for a new one you heard about in `#communities`.

 other.js lets you attach new functionality to any community, upgrading its abilities on the fly.
 It's an expressiveness and flexibility unique to us, and a strategic competitive advantage: if it's us against Facebook, we can't win; with other.js it's Facebook against everybody, which they can't win.